jaken92/jaken92/README.md

 - 🌱 [Hangman](https://github.com/jaken92/hangman) - React project - My first encounter with react.
 Building a hangman-game felt like a great way to get familiar with some of its features such as useState and styled components.

-- 🔭 I am currently working on a Supabase/NextJS web app together with my classmate Anna Brummark, follow our progress here: [Media-Watch](https://github.com/AnnaBrum/media-watch)
+- 🌱 [Media-Watch](https://github.com/AnnaBrum/media-watch) Supabase/NextJS web app for tracking subscriptions built with my classmate AnnaBrum.

+- 🌱 [Flower-store](https://github.com/jaken92/flower-store) React/Hydrogen/Shopify Webstore for a florist.
+Developed with my friend Emma Hedlund.

 ## Contact

-- 📫 petjak0627@skola.goteborg.se || +46735876724
+- 📫 petterjakobsson9206@gmail.com || +46735876724